am-torr/ora-projs/README.md

-# ora-projs
+# ora-projs<br/>
-Oracle projects collection by am-torr
+Oracle projects collection by am-torr<br/><br/>

-Project Title - Mortgage Generator
+Project Title - Mortgage Generator<br/>
-Status - In Progress
+Status - In Progress<br/>
-This project computes mortgages based on rate and remaining period parameters.
+This project computes mortgages based on rate and remaining period parameters.<br/>
-Input in this example is based on monthly amortization from a local bank.
+Input in this example is based on monthly amortization from a local bank.<br/>